Travelgate/documentation/kb/our-products/are-you-a-buyer/inventory/how-tos/how-to-add-a-new-hotel.md

 If the hotel you require is not found within the autocomplete field, click on **"Create Hotel"** and provide the hotel's basic information to create it in our database:

 - Name: Hotel name.
+Notice that the hotel you want to add will only appear as a suggestion in the autocomplete field if it the hotel is not already added to this client-channel relation and it has assigned the correspondent Inventory Context (in case the Channel uses their own hotel codes).
 - Category: Hotel category.
-- Code: (Optional) Channel Manager's Hotel Code.
-Only required if channel manager works with their own hotel codes, otherwise leave this field empty.
+- Code: Channel Manager's Hotel Code.
+Only required if a channel manager works with their own hotel codes, otherwise leave this field empty.
 - Inventory Context: Channel Manager owner of the hotel.
-Only required if Code specified.
+Only required if "Code" is specified.
 - eMail: Hotel contact eMail address.
 - Telephone: Hotel contact telephone number.
 - ZIP code: Hotel postal code.